NZB Files Made Simple

 An NZB is a list of files that Usenet software can use for downloading.

-NZB files list a group of posts that you want to download from Usenet.
+NZB files are a list of posts that you want to download from Usenet.
 Most often, they list all of the parts of a single file you want to download.
 It doesn't sound as powerful as it is, but imagine a 4 Gigabyte video that you want to download.
 If it was uploaded in 1 Megabyte blocks then it is in 4,000 pieces!
-Your Usenet software will just combine all of these and show you 1 listing for the single file that it really is, but what if you wanted to tell someone else about that 4 Gigabyte video?
-Better yet, what if you wanted to use a web based Usenet search engine, or Usenet Indexer, to find files you like and have your software download them?
-That Usenet search engine needs to be able to give you something to help your software find those 4,000 pieces.
-That something is an NZB file.
+If you are browsing a newsgroup, then your Usenet software will just combine all of these and show you 1 listing for the single item that it really is, but what if you wanted to tell someone else about that 4 Gigabyte video?
+Better yet, what if you wanted to use a web-based Usenet search engine like NZBindex.nl to find things that you like and have your software download them?
+That search engine needs to be able to give you something to help your software find the 4,000 pieces of that video.
+That something is an NZB.

-So, your friend sent you an NZB file for a great post, or you found something on a Usenet search engine that looks interesting and you downloaded the NZB file from them.
+So, your friend sent you an NZB file for a great post, or you found something on a website or search engine that looks interesting and you downloaded the NZB from them.
 It's a thin little file that looks almost readable if you opened it (go ahead, it's ok).
-You now give this one little file to your Usenet software and it will download everything automatically, and even decompress it.
-Sometimes this is done by just double-clicking on the NZB and other times you will need to click on a button in your software to tell it to open the NZB file, this just depends on what Usenet software you are using.

-NZB files provide an easy way to tell other people about large files posted to Usenet.
-They aren't the files themselves, but a condensed list of them that your Usenet software can use to get the actual file(s).
-Once you give the NZB file to your Usenet software, the process is totally hands off and as automatic as if you had double clicked on something to download from a newsgroup.
+That's it, they are pretty simple.
+They provide an easy way to tell other people about large files.
+They aren't the files themselves, but a condensed list of them that your software can use to get the actual file(s).
+Once you give the NZB file to your software, the process is totally hands off and as automatic as if you had double-clicked on something to download from a newsgroup.